bgoonz/gists-revamp/by-extension/markdown/merged-file (2).md

 But quite often we find that we need an *ordered collection*, where we have a 1st, a 2nd, a 3rd element and so on.
 For example, we need that to store a list of something: users, goods, HTML elements etc.

 It is not convenient to use an object here, because it provides no methods to manage the order of elements.
-We can’t insert a new property “between” the existing ones.
+We can’t insert a new property “between " the existing ones.
 Objects are just not meant for such use.

 There exists a special data structure named `Array`, to store ordered collections.